Research Involving Kaiser Permanente Washington

 The Kaiser Permanente Interregional IRB (KPiIRB) is the IRB for KPWA as well as several other components of Kaiser Permanente.
 This information applies only to research involving Kaiser Permanente Washington.
 It does not apply to other components of Kaiser Permanente outside of Washington.

 Before you begin

 - Assess whether both institutions are engaged in the research.
 If only one institution is engaged, you should submit to that institution’s IRB.
 Consult with HSD at email@example.com to identify whether UW is engaged.

 - Assess whether another IRB is the right option.
-For example, most industry-sponsored research at UW should be reviewed by an independent IRB (for example, WIRB) and some oncology research should be reviewed by the Fred Hutch IRB or the NCI IRB.
+For example, most industry-sponsored research at UW should be reviewed by an independent IRB (for example, Advarra) and some cancer-related research should be reviewed by the Fred Hutch IRB or the NCI IRB.
 Review the information about identifying the correct IRB if you are unsure.

-What to do if KPW will do the review
+What to do if KPiIRB will do the review

 What to do if UW will do the review

 - Submit a UW IRB Application in the Zipline system.
 Be sure to:

 - Describe all involvement of KPWA in your application (the Zipline SmartForms as well as the IRB Protocol form that is uploaded).

 - Follow the instructions for the UW Reviewing for Other Institutions pathway.